 • Forensic analysis of VPN behavior

 By using a pre-crafted complete ISAKMP datagram, we’ve eliminated the dependency on having debug access to the peer device.
-This approach provides a more comprehensive test that validates:
+This approach validates outbound connectivity (UDP/500 reachability), peer responsiveness, and return path functionality - all without needing access to the remote device.

 Next Steps: